FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Introduction

 \section{Introduction}

-As a newly emerging distributed optimization framework, federated learning (FL)~\cite{konevcny2015federated,konevcny2016federated,mcmahan2017communication,kairouz2019advances} has recently attracted attention because of its communication efficiency and data privacy.
-FL aims at dealing with scenarios where training data is distributed over a number of clients.
+As a newly emerging distributed learning paradigm, federated learning (FL)~\cite{konevcny2015federated,konevcny2016federated,mcmahan2017communication,kairouz2019advances,li2020federated} has recently attracted attention because of the offered data privacy.
+FL aims at dealing with scenarios where training data is distributed across a number of clients.
 Considering limited communication bandwidth and the privacy requirement, in each communication round, FL usually selects only a fraction of clients, and the selected clients will perform multiple iterations of local updating without exposing their own datasets~\cite{mcmahan2017communication}.
-This special scenario also introduces other challenges that distinguish FL from the normal distributed optimization~\cite{kairouz2019advances,li2020federated}.
+This special scenario also introduces other challenges that distinguish FL from the conventional distributed learning~\cite{boyd2011distributed,yang2019survey}.